 Nokia 9 battery

-- A huge 3,800mAh battery
+- A big 3,800mAh battery

-- Fast charging
+- Fast and wireless charging

-There’s only one battery rumor so far, and it points to a 3,800mAh juice pack with Qualcomm Quick Charge 4.
+There’s only one battery size rumor so far, and it points to a 3,800mAh juice pack with Qualcomm Quick Charge 4.

 Nokia 9 OS and power

-- 6GB of RAM
+- 6GB or 8GB of RAM

-- Android 7
+- Android 9 software

 We wouldn’t expect to see any kind of overlay, as HMD Global has stuck with stock Android on its current crop of handsets.
 Indeed, the leaked promotional video above points to near stock Android 9.

 Nokia 9 other features